kntrl-auth/kntrl-auth-server/Readme.md

 Self-hosted Kntrl server (that you download from releases page) is proprietary, you're not allowed to modify, sell, you can use it for any kind of software but not for Software as a Service.

-### Is app sources available anywhere?
+#### Is app sources available anywhere?

-Right now no sources provided, but likely this will be open sourced in the near future.
+Right now no sources provided, but likely the app will be open sourced in the near future.

-if maintenance of this product is finished - all the sources will be published.
+if maintenance of this product is finished - all the sources will be published immediately.